6 Reasons To Eat Dark Chocolate For Better Skin

 The first manifestations that appear under zinc deficiency are skin defects such as dermatitis, alopecia, acne, eczema, dry, and scaling skin

-DIETARY SOURCES: Brazil nuts, pine nuts, peanuts, almonds, cashews.
+Foods high in zinc: Brazil nuts, pine nuts, peanuts, almonds, cashews.
 Sunflower seeds, hemp seeds, pumpkin seeds & sesame seeds.
 Red meat, liver, shellfish.
 Legumes like chickpeas, lentils & beans.
 Milk, cheese, eggs & soy foods.
 Whole grains like wheat, quinoa, rice & oats.

 *Plant sources of zinc like legumes & whole grains contain high amounts of zinc, however, they also contain phytic acid, which reduces its absorption.
 Processing methods like heating, soaking or sprouting can enhance bioavailability.

 1. Cervantes J, Eber AE, Perper M, Nascimento VM, Nouri K, Keri JE.
 The role of zinc in the treatment of acne: A review of the literature.
 Dermatol Ther.
 2018;31(1):10.1111/dth.12576. doi:10.1111/dth.12576

 2. Bin BH, Hojyo S, Seo J, et al. The Role of the Slc39a Family of Zinc Transporters in Zinc Homeostasis in Skin.
 Nutrients.
 2018;10(2):219.
 Published 2018 Feb 16. doi:10.3390/nu10020219

 3. Ogawa Y, Kinoshita M, Shimada S, Kawamura T. Zinc and Skin Disorders.
 Nutrients.
 2018;10(2):199.
 Published 2018 Feb 11. doi:10.3390/nu10020199